-Many startups begin with the expectation of capitalizing on the firm’s value through a later exit event.
-An exit event is any method by which the entrepreneur divests herself of her ownership interest in the firm.
+An exit event is any method by which the business owner divests herself of her ownership interest in the firm.
 This section discusses various methods for the entrepreneur to the startup venture.

 Overview of the Decision to Close Down Your Business